eagronin/weather-clustering-spark-acquire/README.md

 # Analysis
 This section identifies different weather patterns for a weather station in San Diego, CA using k-means clustering.
 First, we determine the optimal number of clusters using elbow plot.
-Then we plot cluster centers for the optimal number of clusters to identify distinct weather patterns corresponding to each cluster.
+Then we find cluster centers for the optimal number of clusters to identify distinct weather patterns corresponding to each cluster.

 The [previous section](https://eagronin.github.io/weather-clustering-spark-prepare/) explores, cleans and scales the data to prepare it for the clustering analysis.